Jun 29 2009

 Jun 22 2009

-However, some demographic information is relevant because it affects the book’s audience appeal and how the book will be marketed.
+However, some demographic information could be relevant because it affects the book’s audience appeal and how the book will be marketed.

 Obviously, these are just guidelines.
 If the character’s height or weight or eye color are particularly important to the plot and/or provide a major obstacle, then mention them.
 However, in most cases, they are not.